louislam/vestacp-crossover-adminlte/README.md

 # VestaCP x AdminLTE

 ## !!!Warning!!!

 Still work in progress, do not try it on any production server.
+Currently it is INCOMPLETE theme.

+## Progress
+2%

 ## Requirement
 Currrently target for the version of	0.9.8 Release:12.